core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 ~~~~
 {: #fig-arch title='Publish-subscribe architecture based on CoAP' artwork-align="center"}

+Note that CoAP clients that merely interact with topic configuration but not with topic data (e.g., a dedicated administrator) are not depicted in {{fig-arch}}.

 This document describes two sets of interactions; interactions to configure topics and their lifecycle (see {{topic-create}} and {{topic-configuration-interactions}}) and interactions about the topic-data (see {{topic-data-interactions}}).

 Topic interactions are: discovery, create, read configuration, update configuration, and delete configuration.
 These operations concern the management of the topics.